mazgi/template.containerized-provisioning-project/README.md

 ## How to set up

-You need one AWS account and one GCP project which you can fully manage.
+You need one AWS account and one GCP project each of you can fully manage.
-And you should get credentials after you set up system accounts as below for provisioning.
+And you need to get credentials after you set up system accounts for provisioning as described below.

 ### How to set up your AWS IAM user

-You should create an AWS IAM user named `provisioning-admin` that attached follows permissions.
+You should create an AWS IAM user under the name `provisioning-admin` that attached follows permissions.

 - `AdministratorAccess`

 ### How to set up your GCP service account

-You should create a GCP service account named `provisioning-owner` that added follows roles.
+You should create a GCP service account under the name `provisioning-owner` that added follows roles.

 - `Project Owner`
 - `Storage Admin`

 ### How to set up your local environment

-You should create the ".env" file as follows.
+You need create the `.env` file as follows.

 ```shellsession
 rm -f .env